Est3banR/Est3banR/README.md

 ##  About Me

 🔎 Passionate about uncovering insights from data and turning complexity into clarity.
-I enjoy transforming raw data into meaningful decisions and forecasts. 🚀💡
+I enjoy transforming raw data into meaningful decisions and forecasts.🚀

-👨🏻‍💻 Aspiring Data Scientist — I mostly work with Python 🐍.
+🔥 Training to become a skilled Data Scientist, — I mostly work with Python 🐍.

 ### 🎯 Current Focus